UKRN-Open-Research/t3-esrc/_episodes/ds-overview.md

 ---

-## Introduction to Open Access
+## Introduction to Data Sharing

-There will be a short presentation on open access publishing.
+There will be a short presentation on data sharing.